-We have tried to avoid recommending products that may not be entirely accessible, but this was not always possible.
+We avoid recommending products that may not be entirely accessible, but this is not always possible.
 Our first consideration is that the tools are free (or very inexpensive) and easy to incorporate into election administration processes.
 If you know of better tools that we should consider, we hope that you will suggest them.

 How are we doing?

-We’ve worked hard on the Election Tools Toolkit website to make sure that it stays accessible as new content is added.
-We monitor the website regularly to maintain this, but if you do find any problems, please get in touch.
+We’ve worked hard on the Election Toolkit website to make sure that it stays accessible as new content is added.
+We monitor the website regularly to maintain accessibility, but if you do find any problems, please get in touch.

-If you enjoyed using the Election Tools site, or if you had trouble with any part of it, please get in touch.
+If you enjoyed using the Toolkit site, or if you had trouble with any part of it, please get in touch.
 We’d like to hear from you by email at hello at electiontools.org

 If you are reporting a problem, it would help us if you provide the information advised in the Web Accessibility Initiative’s page Contacting Organizations about Inaccessible Websites in your request.